YouHighFiveMe/youhighfiveme/README.md

     $ php composer.phar install

-After all dependancies are installed, make sure your app/cache and app/logs folder have write access and run the following commands:
+After all dependancies are installed, make sure your app/cache and app/logs folder have write access.

+Connect to your database and run these commands:

+    CREATE USER 'youhighfiveme'@'localhost' IDENTIFIED BY 'secret';
+    GRANT ALL PRIVILEGES ON *.* TO 'youhighfiveme'@'localhost';

+then run the following commands:

     $ app/console doctrine:database:create